 First, you will need to own or control a domain name, and have a subdomain set up and CNAME pointed to your Synology NAS’s IP address.
-You can find a walkthrough on how to set that up by reading this article: Synology DiskStation on a subdomain with dynamic IP address.
+You can find a walkthrough on how to set that up by reading this article.
+If you are having trouble with certificate domain mismatches, make sure you have read this article first: Synology DiskStation on a subdomain with dynamic IP address.

 Once that’s set up, head over to StartSSL and follow the steps outlined below to validate a domain name and generate an SSL certificate.